-So while Apple discourages using an AirTag to track your dog or cat, it isn't impossible.
+But just because Apple discourages using an AirTag to track your dog or cat, it isn't impossible.
 Just get one of those great AirTag accessories and hang it on your pet's collar.
 After all, it seems like a logical use case for an AirTag.

 But why would Apple not encourage it?

 Again, Apple has distinctly said that they don't encourage it, but if you do, just hope that your pet gets into range of an Apple device in the Find My network so that its location can be tracked down.
-With almost a billion devices in the Find My network, that honestly shouldn't be very hard to do.
-After all, it's much easier to find someone with an iPhone, iPad, or even a Mac (no additional downloads required) than it is to find someone else with a Tile or other competing item tracking product.
+Being in range of a Find My network device is far more likely than you may initially assume.

 Plus, when someone does find your dog or cat, they can (hopefully) see the AirTag on the collar (along with a regular pet tag, of course), and tap it with their own iPhone or even an NFC-enabled Android device to contact you if it's put into Lost Mode.
 And even if your pet is skittish around other people, just wandering past another Apple device can let you see where they were at, making it a little easier to track them down.
 It's definitely been a nice extra layer to the other necessities, like a standard microchip and dog or cat tags, in case they accidentally get out.